xbilko03/vulkan-ADT/README.md

 and an application (VkDebuggerApp) with UI that makes the debugging easier.
 This tool collects data from a program and crafts a current state representation based on what is collected, this representation is then accessible to user via the already mentioned UI.

+A part of this tool is a code generator that is used to list the full vulkan API function calls list based on provided XML file.

 ## Requirements
 The program uses following technologies to make it work:
 * C++ 20